 However, there’s a caveat to all this.
 Some inks contain tiny amounts of chemicals like phenol, ethyl glycol or xylene (usually used in permanent markers), all of which can be dangerous in large amounts, so you’d obviously want to avoid ingesting too much of them.

 Basically, if you don’t drink a lot of ink, you’ll be just fine.

 But in case you’re concerned about the toxicity of your pens and markers, you can check the Art & Creative Materials Institute.
-The organisation has a program that certifies items that “contain no materials in sufficient quantities to be toxic or injurious to humans or to cause acute or chronic health problems.”
+The organization has a program that certifies items that “contain no materials in sufficient quantities to be toxic or injurious to humans or to cause acute or chronic health problems.”